Croatia Vacation Planning Best Trip to Croatia

 Best Beach, Makarska, Croatia

-Now that you know how to plan a trip to Croatia, we have a few general travel tips for the best Croatian vacations.
-These are from our personal experiences and observations for what to expect on travels to Croatia regarding the culture and sights.
+These tips are from our personal experiences and observations for what to expect on travels to Croatia regarding the culture and sights.

-For more general tips about traveling to Europe, read our Guide to Planning a European Trip
+For more general advice about traveling to Europe, read our Guide to Planning a European Trip

 Croatian Coffee Culture